ubccr/ccrdocs/pages/howto/empireai.md

 ### What's my job's priority?

-The alpha cluster runs half in a fairshare mode, similar to CCR's UB-HPC cluster, and half in a priority week mode, as described [above](#priority-week).
+The Alpha cluster runs half in a fairshare mode, similar to CCR's UB-HPC cluster, and half in a priority week mode, as described [above](#priority-week).
 See [here](../hpc/jobs.md#job-priority) for tools on assessing priority and fairshare values.

 ## Scaling Up at CCR

 CCR's academic cluster has a mix of compute nodes from various generations of hardware with a variety of GPU types in them.
 Most of these compute nodes have either 1 or 2 GPUs in them; one node has 12 A16 GPUs.
-Though you could request multiple nodes with GPUs, our GPU nodes are under heavy demand and wait times can be long, even when just requesting 1.
-This, combined with the long wait times on the alpha cluster, can make scaling your work more difficult.
+Though you could request multiple nodes with GPUs, our GPU nodes are under heavy demand and wait times can be long, even when only requesting a single GPU.
+This, combined with the long wait times on the Alpha cluster, can make scaling your work more difficult.
 To help with preparing to migrate your workflow to Empire AI, CCR has several options for EAI groups to test on.

   - **Scavenger partition:**
   Idle compute nodes in both clusters, including those reserved for industry customers, are available to users of the UB-HPC cluster.
 You may run on these idle nodes until a user with a higher priority (the compute node owner or business customer) submit jobs to run on them.
 All allocations to the "UB-HPC academic partitions" resource have access to scavenger partitions in both the UB-HPC and Faculty clusters.
 See [here](../hpc/jobs.md#scavenging-idle-cycles) for details on utitlizing these partitions.